folio-org/mod-calendar/docs/testing.md

 This will run all tests in the repository.

+## Integration Test Requirements

+Integration tests require a local Docker instance to run (a Postgres instance is spun up there).

+All integration tests should go within the `test/.../integration/` folder and extend `BaseApiTest`.
+For optimization, if a test is designed to not use the database or be idempotent, give it a `@Tag` with the proper `DatabaseUsage` value; this prevents the database from being re-initialized (slow!) every time a test completes.
+Failed tests will still cause a rebuild (as they may not have removed all traces of themselves).

 ## Coverage

 In order to view coverage reports in a human readable format, use `jacoco:report`: